How COVID-19 forever changed the grocery industry

 On the other hand, digital commerce generally tempts today’s society through convenience and speed.
 This allure grows tremendously for an industry like grocery, which is significantly inconvenient and time-consuming.
 You know how it goes: browsing the store endlessly to find every item on the shopping list, dealing with unexpected store layout changes and impatient children, bumping into armies of people, waiting in line for the checkout, carrying enormous bags home through pouring rain or being stuck in traffic.
 By shopping for groceries in physical stores, you’re also more likely to overspend: you don’t have a real-time calculator of your cart like you do if you opt for digital commerce; unless you do the maths as you go, you’ll only know your verdict at the checkout.

 Historically, in-store grocery shopping has been regarded as a pleasant experience and it definitely still retains its perks, but a cost-benefit analysis of whether or not to shop in-store now takes into account different parameters.
 Today’s shoppers value time above all else and demand a hassle-free shopping experience.
-A good grocery ecommerce operation can easily meet those requirements through flexible fulfillment options, effortless repurchasing methods and automatic subscriptions, among many others functionalities.
+A good grocery ecommerce operation can easily meet those requirements through flexible fulfillment options, effortless repurchasing methods and automatic subscriptions, among many other functionalities.

 The grocery industry during the global health crisis